What Should I Do if My Friend Has an Asthma Flare-Up?

 Here's what to do:

 - Stay calm and be reassuring.
 Help your friend relax.
-If someone who is having a flare-up panics, it can make it even harder to breathe.
+If they panic, it can make it even harder to breathe.

 - Take your friend away from any possible asthma triggers, like smoke.